Easy Grilled Salsa

 The veggies are super-easy to prep for this.
 Since we’re grilling them, you want to keep them pretty whole.
-I cut most of my stuff in half unless it was really big, then I cut it into quarters.
-I kept my jalapeno seeds in so it would be pretty spicy.
-Take them out if you want it less spicy.
+You can cut stuff in half in you want, but it’s fine to just toss the stuff on whole!

 I tossed all my veggies in a drizzle of olive oil and sprinkled them with a bit of kosher salt before tossing them in my grill pan.
 If you don’t have a grill pan you could wrap everything in foil and poke some holes in it.

 Crank up the heat on the grill and let your veggies cook for about 10-15 minutes.
 If you can, keep the lid closed and turn the veggies every few minutes to make sure they are cooking evenly.

 Now.
 If you don’t have a grill, I’d recommend roasting these guys in a 450 degree oven for 10-15 minutes and you should end up with a very close finished product.